Altar bell: At Mass

 The ringing of an altar bell began probably in the 13th century.
 It is not mentioned in the original 1570 Roman Missal of Pope Pius V and was not introduced into papal Masses until the reign of Pope John Paul II.

-Before the reintroduction of concelebration, priests frequently said Mass at side altars while a public celebration was taking place at the high altar, the Congregation of Sacred Rites found it necessary to prohibit ringing a bell at Masses celebrated at a side altar.
+Before the reintroduction of concelebration, priests frequently said Mass at side altars while a public celebration was taking place at the high altar, so the Congregation of Sacred Rites found it necessary to prohibit ringing a bell at Masses celebrated at a side altar.
 The same rule was made even for a Solemn Mass celebrated at an altar other than one at which the Blessed Sacrament is publicly exposed, and allowed the ringing of the altar bell to be omitted when Mass was celebrated at the altar of exposition.

 Like all church bells, the altar bell is not rung from the end of the Gloria in excelsis at the Mass of the Lord's Supper on Maundy Thursday until it is sung again at the Easter Vigil on Holy Saturday.
 During this holiest season of the liturgical year known as the Paschal Triduum, a wooden clapper known as a crotalus (crotalus/matraca; Latin: Crotalum, Crepitaculum) is sometimes used to make important sounds in place of the altar bell.

-In some places it is local custom, not mandated by liturgical law, to also refrain from using altar bells during the seasons of Advent.
-As with Easter, they are rung again throughout the Gloria at Midnight Mass on Christmas Eve to celebrate the resumption of their use.
+In some places it is local custom, but not mandated by liturgical law, to also refrain from using altar bells during the season of Advent.
+As with Easter, the bells are rung again throughout the Gloria at Midnight Mass on Christmas Eve to celebrate the resumption of their use.